 One hundred days is the outer limit of shareholder patience, employee enthusiasm, and customer tolerance.
+You need to make major progress in the first 3 months post-close.
 The longer an integration goes, the harder it is for people to remain upbeat about the prospects of the merging company.

 What can impact the length of a post-merger integration?